Facebook’s latest News Feed update will prioritize trustworthy publishers

 Prioritizing news from trusted publishers is part of Facebook’s broader effort to revamp the News Feed and “encourage meaningful social interactions with family and friends over passive consumption,” Zuckerberg wrote.
 Last week, Facebook announced major changes to News Feed, which entails less public content, like news and nonsense from brands.

-Facebook also now expects news and other public content to make up four percent, instead of about five percent, of content in the News Feed, Zuckerberg said.
-While the amount of public content you see will be less than before, Zuckerberg says the update won’t change the amount of news you see.
+Facebook also now expects news make up four percent, instead of about five percent, of content in the News Feed, Zuckerberg said.
+But Zuckerberg also says the update “will not change the amount of news you see.”

 “It will only shift the balance of news you see towards sources that are determined to be trusted by the community,” Zuckerberg wrote.
-“My hope is that this update about trusted news and last week’s update about meaningful interactions will help make time on Facebook time well spent: where we’re strengthening our relationships, engaging in active conversations rather than passive consumption, and, when we read news, making sure it’s from high quality and trusted sources.
+“My hope is that this update about trusted news and last week’s update about meaningful interactions will help make time on Facebook time well spent: where we’re strengthening our relationships, engaging in active conversations rather than passive consumption, and, when we read news, making sure it’s from high quality and trusted sources.”

 0

-Note: Correction: An earlier version of this story misstated that public content would make up 4 percent of News Feed.
-Rather, news will now roughly make up 4 percent of content in News Feed.